asyncapi/generator/docs/api.md

 <a name="Generator+installTemplate"></a>

 ### generator.installTemplate([force])
-Downloads and installs a template and its dependencies
+Downloads and installs a template and its dependencies.

 **Kind**: instance method of [<code>Generator</code>](#Generator)